Top 10 Cards You Need for Your Amazoness Yu-Gi-Oh Deck

 What Are the Amazoness Monsters in Yu-Gi-Oh?

 The Amazoness clan has been with us since near the beginning of Yu-Gi-Oh, and thanks to a heap of awesome supports, they can hold their own even in modern dueling.
-These cards are generally earth-attributed, warrior-type monsters depicting the fierce women of the Amazon (based on the real-life enemies to the ancient Greeks).
+These cards are generally earth-attributed, warrior-type monsters depicting the fierce women of the Amazon (based on the real-life enemies of the ancient Greeks).

 Amazoness units are good choices for beginners since most of their effects are pretty simple to understand.
 Not that they're weak—they can boost ATK, prevent destruction, swarm the field, and much more.
 But with dozens of warrior women running rampant, which champions reign supreme?
 These are ten essential cards for your Amazoness Yu-Gi-Oh deck!